Claudia Jones

 Claudia Vera Jones (21 February 1915 – 24 December 1964) was a Trinidad and Tobago-born journalist and activist.
 As a child, she migrated with her family to the United States, where she became a Communist political activist, feminist and Black nationalist, adopting the name Jones as "self-protective disinformation".
 Due to the political persecution of Communists in the US, she was deported in 1955 and subsequently lived in the United Kingdom.
 Upon arriving in the UK, she immediately joined the Communist Party of Great Britain and would remain a member for the rest of her life.
-She then founded Britain's first major Black newspaper, the West Indian Gazette, in 1958, and organised a series of indoor Caribbean carnivals from 1959 that have been cited as an influence on what became the Notting Hill Carnival, the second-largest annual carnival in the world.
+In 1958, she founded Britain's first major Black newspaper, the West Indian Gazette (1958–1965), and from 1959 she organised a series of indoor Caribbean carnivals that have been cited as an influence on what became the Notting Hill Carnival, the second-largest annual carnival in the world.

 Early life

 Claudia Vera Cumberbatch was born in Belmont, Port of Spain in Trinidad, which was then a colony of the British Empire, on 21 February 1915.
 When she was eight years old, her family emigrated to New York City following the post-war cocoa price crash in Trinidad.
 Her mother died five years later, and her father eventually found work to support the family.
 Jones won the Theodore Roosevelt Award for Good Citizenship at her junior high school.
 In 1932, due to poor living conditions in Harlem, she was struck with tuberculosis at the age of 17.
 The disease caused irreparable damage to her lungs leading to lengthy stays in hospitals throughout her life.
-She graduated from high school, but her family could not afford the expenses to attend her graduation ceremony.
+She graduated from Wadleigh High School, despite leaving for a year due to convalescence.